PPML/tabby/utilities/inst/about-tabby.md

 ===========

-Tabby is a web application providing predictions of future tuberculosis (TB) epidemiology in the United States under a range of different assumptions and policy scenarios.
+Tabby is a web application providing predictions of future tuberculosis (TB) epidemiology in the United States under a range of different assumptions and hypothetical scenarios.
 Users can select a health outcome and subpopulation of interest, then select one or multiple scenarios to compare.
 Results are displayed graphically, and following inputs from the user, the graphs update automatically to reflect the new selections.